The Human Brain: A Comparison

 Power Usage Effectiveness is a term specific to the scale which demonstrates how efficiently or inefficiently data centers use energy.
 Data centers power IT equipment, and if they only power the IT equipment the score would be 1.
 So, when the percent of energy being used to power anything other than IT, the number goes up.
 An extremely efficient facility would run at about 1.2 PUE.
 If the number was all the way up to 2.5 then for each watt going to IT equipment there is another 1.5 watts going to ancillary equipment and costs.
 An average score is around 2 but the research says that if all data centers were running with the most efficient equipment, the average could be closer to 1.6.
 Many of the legacy centers that we look at are in the 2.5-3.5 range which easily have room for improvement.

 A data center in Atlanta worked with us to improve their energy use and are now saving 4.6 million kWh per year.
 The greenhouse gas emissions saved from 4.6 million kWh is the equivalent of what would be generated from 3,583,681 pounds of coal burned.
-Importantly for this data center, they started at a PUE of 2.1 and we got them down to 1.5!
+This data center started at a PUE of 2.1 and we got them down to 1.5!